AbstractNoun/Persona-Engine-3/Persona Governance Protocol.md

 ---

-## VIII.
+## IX.
 INNER DIALOGUE AND SCRATCHPAD RULES

 Each Persona maintains:
 - **Scratchpad:** short-term, updated by Persona only